Introduction and Policy Recommendations

 1.0 Perfectly Obstructionist to Wealth Creation

-[Rating scale copyright Mike P. McKeever, 1996.
+[Rating scale copyright Mike P. McKeever, 2017.
 Used herein with permission]

 To read a disclaimer about the analysis in this file, scroll to the bottom of the file.

 Return to MIEPA's Home Page